cyberterms/tryhackme-write-ups/Blizzard/write-up.md

 ![screenshot7](/Blizzard/assets/screenshot7.png)

-Once we've opened the file in Timeline Explorer, filterer for `Executed=Yes`, sorted by `Cache Entry Position`, and arranged the columns for better visibility, we find the local PostgreSQL database [has been backed up](https://www.postgresql.org/docs/current/app-pgdump.html), followed by the execution of `######.exe` from `dbadmin`'s home directory.
+Once we've opened the file in Timeline Explorer, filtered for `Executed=Yes`, sorted by `Cache Entry Position`, and arranged the columns for better visibility, we find the local PostgreSQL database [has been backed up](https://www.postgresql.org/docs/current/app-pgdump.html), followed by the execution of `######.exe` from `dbadmin`'s home directory.

 ![screenshot8](/Blizzard/assets/screenshot8.png)